-If you want a contact’s attention, a simple “Hello” or “Good day” will do.
+If you want a contact’s attention, a simple “Hello” or “Good day” will do, if you are already familiar with them and have been chatting before now.
 If the contact is available, they will respond with a greeting, and then your conversation proceeds.
-If they don’t respond, show some consideration.
-They might be actually busy.
+However, if they don’t respond, show some consideration.
+They might be actually busy – even if they are online.

 In all, stay civil and sensitive.
 Instant Messaging is great, but it can send wrong signals and mess up relationships (I’m using that word loosely here), be they social or business.